One of the greatest feelings in life is success.

 In Sheryl Sandberg’s commencement speech at the University of California, Berkeley, Sheryl said that gratitude and appreciation are key to resilience.
 Specifically, if you count your blessings and show gratitude for them, you will increase your blessings.
 Sheryl does this by writing down three moments of joy every night.

-I practice gratitude by acknowledging my debt and being thankful for it.
+I acknowledge my debt and being thankful for it.
 I have tremendous financial responsibility and knowledge at the age of 30 that I never would have had but for my student loans.
 I have set myself up for financial success, and I have the knowledge to help other people do the same for themselves.

 By expressing gratitude, you will be happier and more fulfilled.